diddlyPop/whodat/README.md

 git clone https://github.com/diddlypop/whodat.git
 cd whodat

-//download python3.7.6 or use pyenv (not available in pip / will need to compile from source)
+// download python3.7.6 or use pyenv (not available in pip / will need to compile from source)
 //    to change global python version to python3.7.6

-//activate virtualenv or use pipenv (`pip install pipenv` outside of virtual environment)
+// activate virtualenv or use pipenv (`pip install pipenv` outside of virtual environment)

 pip install -r requirements.txt

-//call pytest to run test suite pytest
+// call pytest to run test suite pytest
 ```

 macOS
 ```
-TODO
+// face detection setup

+brew install cmake

+pip install dlib
+pip install imutils
+pip install face-recognition

+// place directories inside profiles/ that are named after the person you are looking to encode for
+// place all photos of that person in their named directory python encode_faces.py --dataset profiles/ --encodings encodings.pickle --detection-method hog

+python pi_face_recognition.py -c haarcascade_frontalface_default.xml -e encodings.pickle
 ```

 Windows